-This week’s Friendly Friday challenge theme is ‘Anniversaries.’
+This week’s Sunday Stills color challenge theme is ‘Teal or Aqua.’
 See more responses here.
 I’m going underwater for a selection of aquatic aquas.

 The top photo shows what happens when divers have too much time on their hands.

 Next, we have some Square-spot Goatfishes and a few Orangeband Surgeonfishes meandering over a patch of sand.
 Then a Bullethead Parrotfish displaying a variety of colors.
 And a shoal of Hawaiian Silversides going hither and yon over a rocky bottom.

 Finally, a couple of Spinner Dolphin photos, where they swam below me over an aqua background.

 Needlefishes travel in one direction near the surface, while convict tangs go the opposite way on a lower level.
 It’s not unusual for fish to have a particular level they operate in.

 A Pacific Trumpetfish drifts in the water as a couple of Yellow Tangs pass by.
 Trumpetfishes often hang vertically, head down waiting to snag a meal.
 They also change color and markings to blend in with other fish, hoping to sneak up on prey.